Simonds Parish, Carleton County, New Brunswick: Evolution of boundaries

 Simonds inherited a northern boundary that began at the mouth of Whitemarsh Creek and ran westerly along a line parallel to that of Woodstock Parish, which ran closer to due west than today's line.
 The western line was implicitly changed a few months after its erection by the Webster–Ashburton Treaty which settled the remainder of New Brunswick's land boundaries with Maine.

 In 1850 the consolidation of legislation setting New Brunswick's internal boundaries moved the northern line of Simonds more than a kilometre upriver to the northern line of a grant to Henry M. Green and its prolongation westward, a line which also ran more steeply to the south than the original line.
 This added a strip of Wicklow Parish that included the northern part of Centreville.

 In 1869 the western polling district of Simonds, created in 1867, was erected as Wilmot Parish.

 In 1870 the northern boundary was moved south to its current location, transferring territory to Wicklow Parish.

 Municipality

 The town of Florenceville-Bristol is located at the northeastern corner of the parish, along the Saint John River.

 Local service district

-The local service district of the parish of Simonds comprises all of the parish that is not part of Florenceville-Bristol.
+The local service district of the parish of Simonds comprised all of the parish that is not part of Florenceville-Bristol.

 The LSD was established in 1966 to assess for fire protection.
 Community services were added in 1967.

-Today Simonds assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 214.00 Simonds.
+In 2020, Simonds assessed for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 214.00 Simonds.

 LSD advisory committee: Yes, as of 2018.
 Chair Tena McLellan sat on the WVRSC board of directors from August 2016 until June 2018.